Alexandra Wilkis Wilson

-Alexandra Wilkis Wilson is an American entrepreneur and investor who co-founded the companies the Gilt Groupe, GlamSquad, and Fitz.
+Alexandra Wilkis Wilson, born in New York City, is an American entrepreneur and investor who co-founded the companies the Gilt Groupe, GlamSquad, and Fitz.
 She is currently co-founder and Managing Partner at Clerisy, a consumer-focused growth equity fund.

 Early life and education

-Wilkis Wilson was born and raised in New York City.
+Alexandra Wilkis Wilson was born and raised in New York City.
 She attended The Brearley School, Phillips Exeter Academy, Harvard College, where she graduated magna cum laude, and Harvard Business School.

 Wilkis Wilson grew up in a bilingual home (Spanish/English) and later learned French, Portuguese and Italian.
 She studied piano at the Manhattan School of Music and played competitively until about the 10th grade.
 She credits music as being a strong early influence in her life and in her dedication to entrepreneurial ventures.
 Her brother Alan Wilkis is the founder of the American Music Project, Big Data.